frankosparks/ht-project/README.md

-a simple ca show room which shows different cars and their prices and how sales have been for the last year.
+a simple car show room which shows different cars and their prices and how sales have been for the last year.